Menu

 What Are Hospital Acquired Infections?

-As the name suggests, a hospital-acquired infection is an infection that a patient develops while under hospital care.
-These are caused by viral, bacterial, and fungal pathogens and, if not caught in time or treated correctly, they have the potential to be fatal.
+As the name suggests, a hospital-acquired infection is one that a patient develops while under hospital care.
+These infections are caused by viral, bacterial, and fungal pathogens and have the potential to be fatal if not caught in time or treated correctly.

 Hospital-acquired infections generally fall into the category of nosocomial infections.
 These are defined as infections that were not present when the patient first entered the hospital or medical care facility but instead were acquired while receiving healthcare.
 These can include everything from superficial skin infections to infections that permeate a patient’s organs.
 Some of the most common types of hospital-acquired infection include:

-• Respiratory tract infections can take multiple forms.
-There are lower respiratory infections, which can also be known as hospital-acquired pneumonia (HAP).
-There are also upper respiratory tract infections, which can cause pharyngitis or rhinorrhea.
+• Respiratory infections: Respiratory tract infections can take multiple forms.
+There are lower respiratory infections, which can also be known as hospital-acquired pneumonia (HAP), and upper respiratory tract infections, which can cause pharyngitis or rhinorrhea.

-• This is another form of respiratory infection, but one that is specifically caused by using a ventilator.
-Ventilator-associated pneumonia can occur in patients that have been using a ventilator for more than 48 hours and often presents as fever and respiratory distress.
+• Ventilator-associated pneumonia: This is another form of respiratory infection, but one that is specifically caused by using a ventilator.
+It can occur in patients who have been using a ventilator for more than 48 hours and often presents as fever and respiratory distress.

-• After surgery, exposed surgical sites are highly prone to infection.
+• Surgical site infections: Exposed surgical sites are highly prone to infection after surgery.
 A surgical site infection that develops in hospital settings can occur just on the skin, muscle or tissue, or even inside an organ.

-• Staph infections occur most commonly on the skin or inside the nose.
+• Staph infections: Staph infections occur most commonly on the skin or inside the nose.
 They are highly contagious.
 A staph infection will often present as boiling blisters.

-• These infections involve any part of the urinary tract, including the bladder, urethra, ureters, and kidneys.
-Urinary tract infections commonly occur when a patient is using a catheter.
+• Urinary tract infections: These infections involve any part of the urinary tract, including the bladder, urethra, ureters, and kidneys.
+They commonly occur when a patient is using a catheter.

-• Critically ill patients tend to be at the highest risk for bloodstream infections.
-Bloodstream infections are defined by fungal or bacterial microorganisms in the bloodstream.
+• Bloodstream infections: Critically ill patients tend to be at the highest risk for bloodstream infections, which are defined by fungal or bacterial microorganisms in the bloodstream.

-• Central lines are catheters placed into a patient’s large vein.
-They are larger and longer than an IV and can be used to give a patient fluids, blood, or medicine.
+• Infection from central lines: Central lines are catheters placed into a patient’s large vein.
+They are larger and longer than an IV and can give a patient fluids, blood, or medicine.
 However, central line malfunction can also cause bacteria to enter the bloodstream, leading to infection and potentially severe illness.

-You Can Sue for a Hospital for an Infection
+You Can Sue the Washington, DC Hospital for a Hospital-Acquired Infection

 If you or a loved one has experienced one of the hospital-acquired infections discussed above, you may be wondering what your legal rights and options are.
 Do you have the right to file a lawsuit against the hospital or facility that gave you this infection?